owneraio/finp2p-tezos-adapter/specs/hold.md

 We extend the FA2 contract with three additional entry points:

 - `hold` to put tokens on hold,
-- `release` to release tokens on hold back to their owner,
+- `rollback` to return tokens on hold back to their owner,
 - `execute` to execute a on hold.

 Additional views are also provided to query the balance and total number of